Found us from search engine?

 Likewise, don’t fluff URLs with repetitive keywords.
 You are doing yourself no favors either in search result rankings and are discouraging some searchers from clicking on your link.

 Let’s start with Google’s own plea for web designers to use hyphens (-) instead of underscores (_) to separate keywords.
 Using hyphens makes it easier for their web crawler analytics to parse relevant information and produce solid results.
-The less your URL resembles gibberish, the greater chance it’s going to positively impact your search engine placement.
+The less your URL resembles gibberish, the greater the chance it’s going to positively impact your search engine placement.

 Here’s Matt Cutts explaining how Google sees hyphens as a separator and ignores underscores: